 Plastic Storage Bins

 Make use of airtight plastic storage bins.
 It will look neater this way and make things easier to find as well.
 If you’re storing holiday items this is a good place to keep them.
 Don’t store things in corrugated boxes.
 Even if you’re making use of shelves, you can store items in plastic storage bins and place them on the shelves for added protection against not only water, but any critters that might be in your basement as well.
+If you have discovered that water damage in your basement you may want to find fast water damage restoration and mitigation local services in your area to help you with the problem.

 Cover at least 1 entire wall with a pegboard.
 This is a great way to get things off the basement floor.
 It will also allow you to place small items between larger items and save space.
 A few things you may want to consider storing on pegboard hooks are tools, seasonal toys, like pool noodles and hula-hoops or sporting equipment.